Manufacturing Excel template

 See what is inside the Excel version first

 A free Excel template for organizing input lots, process history, shipment lots, and issue notes in one workbook.
-After downloading, start by aligning the lot number and reference date.
+After downloading, start by aligning the lot number and target date.

 File